A Fight of Intrepidity: Siege of Fort Watson

 Unfortunately, with no artillery, and Fort Watson self-sufficient thanks to a well dug from nearby Scott’s Lake, defeating McKay would prove more challenging than anticipated.
 Add the spread of smallpox among Marion’s men to the mix and morale was quickly waning after six days outside the walls.

 That is, until Lt.
 Colonel Hezekiah Maham, commander of a regiment of South Carolina Light Dragoons, suggested the ambitious construction of a siege tower.
-Needing to be taller than then enemy’s rampart, the tower would place rifleman above the walls to shoot down into the fort.
+Needing to be taller than the enemy’s rampart, the tower would place rifleman above the walls to shoot down into the fort.

 Maham’s Tower